-Quality of life is one of Bellevue's greatest economic development assets.
+A high quality of life is one of Bellevue's greatest economic development assets.
 Stakeholder interviews suggested that more can be done to improve quality of life and cultivate a strong sense of place with a true Bellevue character.
 Opportunities to advance these interests include further investments in parks, public spaces, community assets, and events, especially those celebrating diversity.